 From the unaccompanied psalm singing of George Washington’s time, to the Sacred Harp singing and revival hymns of the 19th century, through the 20th century establishment of a choir gallery and the late 20th century hymn explosion into 21st century world music, music has been and is a vital element of life and worship at Pohick Church.
 Our history of praising God with music supports our present vibrant music which supports and encourages our life in Christ.

-Students in grades 4-12 sing in the St. Cecelia/St. Alban Choir.
+Students in grades 4-12 sing in the St. Cecelia/St. Alban Choir,, directed by Linda Wilberger Egan.
 Choristers learn the music of worship, pray together, learn about the church and its worship and music, and have fun with a variety of musical styles and instruments.
-Traditional and new choral music, musicianship, deportment, and elements of our worship are emphasized in rehearsals on Sundays from 12:30-1:30 p.m., which prepare us to sing the first Sunday of each month at 9 a.m. with vested warmup at 8:15 a.m. and the third Sunday of the month at 11:15 a.m. with vested warmup at 10:50 a.m.
-Contact Linda Egan, director, for more information
+Traditional and new choral music, musicianship, deportment, and elements of our worship are emphasized in rehearsals in the choir room on Wednesdays from 6 - 7 p.m., which prepare us to sing the first Sunday of each month at 9 a.m. with vested warmup at 8:15 a.m. and the third Sunday of the month at 11:15 a.m. with vested warmup at 10:50 a.m.
+Contact Linda Eganfor more information

-The St. Francis Choir is for children in grades K-3.
-It rehearses Wednesday nights from 6-6:30.
+The St. Francis Choir, directed by Barbara Lynn, is for children in grades K-3.
+It rehearses in classroom C/D also on Wednesday nights from 6 - 6:30 p.m.
 Singers learn basic note reading skills as well as traditional songs of Episcopal worship through singing and games.
 If you have children interested in this choir, please contact Barbara Lynn through one of the church numbers.

 Students in grades 9-12 and adults ring in the Pohick Bell Choir.
 During our Thursday rehearsals from 6:15 to 7:20 p.m., Pohick Bell Choir ringers expand their musicianship and learn a wide variety of handbell and handchime techniques using three octaves of Malmark handbells and three octaves of Choirchimes.
 We play eight times each year for the 9 am and 11:15 am services.
 Both position and substitute ringers are welcome.
 See or call Linda Egan, director. for more information.